Quadralific/EvenHarderMobs/README.md

 - Download the plugin jar from the release tabs
 - Put the plugin jar in your 1.17 Spigot or Paper server
 - Start up your server
-# Other Notes
+# To Do
-I plan to add more mobs powerful
+- Add more powerful mobs
+- Maybe some good configuration